Cash Pool Investment Policy

 - Federal Instrumentality Securities: Debentures, discount notes, callable securities with a final maturity not exceeding 36 months from the date of purchase issued by the following only: Government National Mortgage Association (GNMA), Federal National Mortgage Association (FNMA), Federal Farm Credit Banks (FFCB), Federal Home Loan Banks (FHLB), and Federal Home Loan Mortgage Corporation (FHLMC) provided the issuer is rated at least “AA” by a Nationally Recognized Statistical Rating Organization (NRSRO) at the time of purchase.

 - Prime Commercial Paper: Short-term promissory notes issued by United States corporations with maturities not exceeding 270 days from the date of purchase and which are rated in the highest category by at least two NRSROs at the time of purchase.
-Holdings per issuer shall not to exceed the lessor of $20 million par value or 5% of the Cash Pool, and no more than 35% of the Cash Pool may be invested in such commercial paper securities.
+Holdings per issuer shall not exceed 3% of the Cash Pool, and no more than 35% of the Cash Pool may be invested in such commercial paper securities.

 - Bankers Acceptances: A draft or bill of exchange with an original maturity not exceeding 180 days accepted by an FDIC insured state or national bank with combined capital and surplus of at least $250 million and which is rated in the highest short-term category by at least one NRSRO at the time of purchase.